adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 Below is the flow in which these policies are evaluated before a request is either allowed or denied.
 ![img.png](images/6iampolicytypes.png). <br>

-#### Q: How Users, Groups, Roles, and Policies Connect ?
-Users: Assigned credentials (username/password, access keys). <br>
-Groups: Users are added to groups (e.g., "Developers"), and policies are attached to groups. <br>
-Roles: Assigned to AWS services (like EC2) or users temporarily.
-Policies are attached to roles. <Br>
-Policies: JSON documents that define permissions.
-They are not standalone identities – they must be attached to a User, Group, or Role. <br>

-IAM roles provide temporary credentials (access key, secret key, and token) when assumed, replacing long-term access keys. <br>
-These credentials are short-lived and used by users, apps, or AWS services to perform tasks securely. <br>
-Example reference link : https://www.youtube.com/watch?v=miij_0HkBws <br>